-The bill introduces new requirements to expand what committee advice must be published.
-This would include committee advice on the outcomes of periodic reviews and methods, the outcomes of crediting period extension reviews, the outcomes of reviews of methods which are about to expire, advice on priorities for the development of methods, Advice about the making variation. or revocation of an integrity risk method declaration, and any advice about any other matter related to the performance of the committee's functions under Section 2255 of the Act.
+The Bill introduces new requirements to expand what Committee advice must be published.
+This would include; Committee advice on the outcomes of periodic reviews of methods, the outcomes of crediting period extension reviews, the outcomes of reviews of methods which are about to expire, advice on priorities for the development of methods, advice about the making variation or revocation of an integrity risk method declaration, and any advice about any other matter related to the performance of the committee's functions under Section 255 of the Act.

-In addition, the amendments allow rules to be made to require the publication of documents which are consisting of advice given by the committee to the minister or any other person or body, given to the committee by any person or body, or prepared for the committee's internal use.
+In addition, the amendments allow rules to be made to require the publication of documents which are consisting of advice given by the Committee to the Minister or any other person or body, given to the Committee by any person or body, or prepared for the Committee's internal use.

 Protections are included to manage commercially sensitive information where that publication would cause material prejudice.

 Requiring the publication of more of the ERAC's assessments and advice builds public trust in the Scheme by further strengthening transparency.

+SLIDE 15